UPPMAX/programming_formalisms/docs/project_start/git_startup.md

         - Create a new one if necessary in the "Open folder File explorer"
     - Select as Repository Destination

-???- question "Exercise 2b: (Alternative with commandline) clone course project and create folders (4 min)"
+???- question "Exercise 2b: (Alternative with command line) clone course project and create folders (4 min)"

     - You may want to create a directory on your computer for this course.
     - You can do it in the normal way or use your terminal, like this, in a good place (like "Courses" if you have that)